Moving for Health applied to the health setting

 The promotion and enhancement of PL and HL require a multi-faceted and integrative approach that includes personal capacity building, digital health literacy (within health literacy), lifelong learning, and collective action, social cohesion.
 By implementing these strategies within the health settings and evaluating their effectiveness, it is possible to enhance individual and collective health and well-being, contributing to healthier and happier individuals and communities and society in general.

-[Step 2] Critical elements of the MfH model to focus on in the health setting
+Critical elements of the M4H model to focus on in the health setting

 Presentation of the good practice: